Kitware/CMake/Help/command/file.rst

     default being 0.
 The ``COMPRESSION`` option must be present when ``COMPRESSION_LEVEL`` is given.

+    The value ``0`` is used to specify the default compression level.
+    It is selected automatically by the archive library backend and not directly set by CMake itself.
+The default compression level may vary between archive formats, platforms, etc.

     .. versionadded:: 3.26
       The ``<compression-level>`` of the ``Zstd`` algorithm can be set between 0-19.

+    .. versionadded:: 4.3
+      The ``<compression-level>`` can be specified for the ``7zip`` and ``zip`` formats too.
+The ``Zstd`` algorithm compression level can be set between 0-19, except for ``zip`` format.

   ``MTIME <mtime>``
     Specify the modification time recorded in tarball entries.